Fun Facts, Observations and Quotes

 Clint, Adam Goldberg (Mike), spontaneously and even surprising himself, began

-to Neil Young’s “Cowgirl in the Sand” repeatedly to get ready in the
+“Cowgirl in the Sand” repeatedly to get ready in the trailer.
+I

 I love the way Slater’s insane and